Jaxon412/bank-acc-app/README.md

-# Bank Account Management System
+# Bank Account Management Application

 This is a Java-based bank account management system built with Spring Boot.
 The application allows users to create customer accounts, manage bank accounts, and perform various transactions such as deposits, withdrawals, and transfers between accounts.
-The system provides a detailed statement of transactions for each account.
+The system provides a detailed statement of transactions for each bank account.
+The application supports token-based authentication.

 ## Business Processes